UL-FRI-NLP-Course-2022-23/nlp-course-decibeli/README.md

 ## CoreNLP Server
 To get family relations triplets using CoreNLP you need first to download CoreNLP from [Download page]{https://stanfordnlp.github.io/CoreNLP/download.html}.
 Then open the `cmd` in the directory where you downloaded the CoreNLP and run `java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000`.
+After that you need to modify the `server_url` in `core_nlp.py` file to the IP value of the host where the server runs.

+## Usage
+To reproduce the results we obtained in this repository you should run `pipeline.py`.
+This will generate the family relation triplets and save it in a file.
+To evaluate the results you should run `eval.py` where you should change the path to file with the triplet results.
+To visualize the graph of family relations you should run `visualization.py`.